ajmalesa/BlueMatador/README.md

-# BlueMatador

-Problem 1 checks if a given string is a palindrome or not.
-Problem 2 is used to search for jokes using json
+Two little Python programs I wrote.
+The first one checks if an integer is a palindrome.
+The second one uses a JSON API to get Chuck Norris jokes by category or search query.